promptfoo/promptfoo/site/docs/cloud/index.md

 2.  **Log in to Promptfoo Cloud**

     ```bash
-    promptfoo cloud login
+    promptfoo auth login
     ```

     :::tip
     If you're hosting an on-premise Promptfoo Cloud instance, you need to pass the `--host <host api url>` flag to the login command.
-You'll know this is the case if you don't access Promptfoo at https://www.promptfoo.app
+By default, the cloud host is https://www.promptfoo.app.
     :::

 3.  **Share your evals**